awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 ### Simple scaling policy<a name="aws-properties-as-policy--examples--Simple_scaling_policy"></a>

 The following example creates a scaling policy with the `SimpleScaling` policy type and the `ChangeInCapacity` adjustment type\.
 The policy increases capacity by one when it is triggered\.
+You must also create a CloudWatch alarm that monitors a CloudWatch metric for your Auto Scaling group\.
+You can associate a CloudWatch alarm with only one scaling policy\.

 #### JSON<a name="aws-properties-as-policy--examples--Simple_scaling_policy--json"></a>